vippsas/vipps-order-management-api/vipps-order-management-api.md

 ### HTTP headers

-We recommend using the standard HTTP headers for all requests.
+We recommend using the standard HTTP headers for all requests

 See [HTTP headers](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/http-headers)
 in the Getting started guide, for details.